mailpoet/mailpoet/doc/api_methods/SubscribeToLists.md

 This method allows adding an existing subscriber into lists and handles confirmation email and admin notification email sending.

-*A confirmation email* is an email which is sent to a subscriber so they can confirm their subscription.
+- *A confirmation email* is an email which is sent to a subscriber so they can confirm their subscription.
 It is sent only if sign-up confirmation is enabled in MailPoet settings and subscriber has not received any confirmation email yet.
-*A welcome email* is an automatic email which is sent to a new subscriber.
+- *A welcome email* is an automatic email which is sent to a new subscriber.
 This email is scheduled only if sign-up confirmation is disabled and some welcome email is configured for some of given lists.
+- *An admin notification email* is sent to the site admin to inform them about a new subscription.
+It is sent only if the notification feature is enabled in the MailPoet setting.

+All these emails can be disabled using `$options`.

 It returns a subscriber.
 See [Get Subscriber](GetSubscriber.md) for a subscriber data structure.